BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 Why a WBS is Useful:

-1. Improved Planning: A WBS provides a detailed view of the project's work, making it easier to develop a comprehensive project plan and schedule.
+1. Improved Planning: A WBS provides a complete perspective of the project's activities, making it easier to create a comprehensive project plan and schedule.

 2. Task Management: It helps in identifying all the tasks that need to be completed, ensuring that no critical activities are overlooked.